wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 T(p) = \frac{\alpha \times \frac{w}{s}}{p} + (1 - \alpha) \times \frac{w}{s})
 $$

-The above equation just means that the parallizable portion of the sequential execution time (the left term) is accelerated by a factor $p$ when executed in parallel on $p$ cores, while the sequential portion (the right term) remains sequential.
+The above equation just means that the parallelizable portion of the sequential execution time (the left term) is accelerated by a factor $p$ when executed in parallel on $p$ cores, while the sequential portion (the right term) remains sequential.

 So, say we are running this workflow on a 4-core computer where cores compute at speed 100 GFlop/sec.